snackabra/docs/_sources/glossary.rst.txt

       We use "file" to refer to anything we store - image, video, document, photo, etc.

+   channel
+      Essentially a synonym for :term:`Room`.

+   channel name
+      Essentially a synonym for :term:`Room Name`.

    CLI
       The command line interface; relevant for administering a :term:`Personal Room Server`.
 See :ref:`command line tools <command-line>`.